kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/prettier@zbkpu_gvQ4mgCiZKzS1xv.md

 # Prettier

-Prettier is an opinionated code formatter that supports multiple programming languages, including JavaScript, TypeScript, CSS, and more.
-It automatically formats code to adhere to a consistent style, eliminating debates about code formatting in development teams.
-Prettier parses code and reprints it with its own rules, taking maximum line length into account and wrapping code when necessary.
-It integrates with most editors and can be run as part of the development workflow or in pre-commit hooks.
-Prettier's main benefits include saving time on code reviews, reducing cognitive load for developers, and maintaining a consistent code style across projects.
-Its "zero-config" philosophy and wide language support have made it a popular tool in modern development environments.
+Prettier is a tool that automatically formats your code to look consistent.
+It works with many languages like JavaScript, TypeScript, and CSS.
+Prettier takes your code and rewrites it following its own style rules, like line length.
+This stops arguments about code style and saves time.
+It can be used in code editors or run automatically before you commit code.
+Prettier is popular because it's easy to use and keeps code looking the same for everyone.

 Visit the following resources to learn more: